Have you tried jackfruit yet? If not, do you even know what it is?

 Products that I couldn’t have imagined a few years ago, like vegan beef jerky and seitan bacon, are hugely popular today and are showing up in the grocery carts of committed vegans and meat eaters alike thanks to their health profile.
-In fact, sales of meat alternatives rose from $69 million in 2011 to $109 million in 2015.

 As to whether jackfruit is an amazing protein source like real meat, the answer is “meh.”
 The seeds of the jackfruit are rich in protein, but the fruit itself is not.
 A 2.65-ounce serving has just 1 gram of protein, compared with 21 grams found in the same amount of chicken breast.
 You can also buy jackfruit seed flour to bake with, but it’s still quite hard to find.

 The first thing to know about jackfruit is that when it’s young (also called green or unripe), it has an entirely different consistency and usage than when it’s ripe.
 Ripe jackfruit is eaten like any fresh fruit — the only difference is that it’s an extremely large fruit.
 On average, a jackfruit weighs between 30 and 50 pounds.
 Once you cut through the thick, green coral reef-like skin, you’ll find a creamy white interior filled with fibrous fruit and large pits.